This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Often overlooked in favor of tourist hubs like Seminyak, Canggu and Ubud, East Bali is a true gem.
-Escape the crowds of south Bali and head out east for a quiet night or two amongst lush rice fields, volcanoes and ancient temples.
-Although many of East Bali’s attractions have become increasingly popular in recent years, there are still peaceful havens waiting to be explored.
+It is a must on any Bali itinerary if you want to get away for a quiet night or two amongst lush rice fields, volcanoes and ancient temples.

 My favorite thing to do in East Bali is to rent a scooter and just drive around on the backroads for hours and marvel at the beautiful landscape.
-Then, of course, stop for some mie goreng or nasi campur at a roadside warung and chat to the locals about what the island used to be like.
+Then, of course, stop for some mie goreng or nasi campur at a roadside warung and chat with the locals about what the island used to be like.
 Ah, the good life!

 How to get to East Bali